Skip Navigation

 How will I be assessed?

-Students will be assessed theoretically by producing a 3500 word evaluative report reflecting on the learning experiences, in relation to the module learning outcomes.
+Students will be assessed theoretically by producing a 5000 word integrated portfolio.

 On successful completion you will:

-• Critically examine the application of anatomy and patho-physiology knowledge to maintain and ensure safety of patients undergoing surgical procedures
+• Critically examine the application of anatomy and patho-physiology knowledge to maintain and ensure the safety of patients undergoing surgical procedures.

 Study dates and venues